jacobslusser/ScintillaNET/README.md

 ### Project Status

-ScintillaNET is currently in active development and is not considered ready for general use.
+ScintillaNET is in active development and nearing 100% API coverage with the core Scintilla component.
+Beta testers are welcome.

 ## Background